 That few cents to a dollar's worth of marker just saved me an hour of re-swatching because it will still be there when I go back to it.
 Very much worth it.
 And if colour coding is your thing, you could add that extra level of organisation!
 Go nuts :)

 (I have also been known to use the larger safety pin style stitch markers as wine glass charms to keep track of who's glass is who's when having friends over for drinks.... so useful!)

 And now to Tails...

-One of the benefits of edging pieces of fabric in double crochet then using that edging for seaming is that it is a great place to hide your tails!
+One of the benefits of edging pieces of fabric in double crochet and decorative seaming is that it is a great place to hide your tails!
 I like that this method keeps the decorative fabric itself clear of loose ends, but it doesn't suit every situation, and there are plenty of other techniques to deal with tails that are also very awesome.
 But this is my fave....